"come over" meaning in All languages combined

 Sense id: en-come_over-en-verb-yz0mtuA5

-2. (informal) To seem; to come to express a feeling or state; to come across a particular way.
-Tags: informal Derived forms: comeover [noun]
+2. (informal) To seem; to come to express a feeling or state.
+Tags: informal Synonyms: come across, come off Derived forms: comeover [noun]

-3. (intransitive) To change one's position or location, especially to someone's place of residence; to come by.
-Tags: intransitive Translations (to get to a place): ἔρχομαι (érkhomai) (Ancient Greek), langskomen (Dutch), aliri (Esperanto), üle tulema (Estonian), venir (French), έρχομαι (érchomai) (Greek), 遣って来る (yatte kuru) (Japanese), užeiti (Lithuanian), подскочить (podskočitʹ) [imperfective] (Russian), подъехать (podʺjexatʹ) [perfective] (Russian)
+3. (intransitive) To change one's position or location, especially to someone's place of residence or to an opposing side in competition or conflict.
+Tags: intransitive Synonyms: come by, ;, drop by, stop by, come across Translations (to get to a place): ἔρχομαι (érkhomai) (Ancient Greek), langskomen (Dutch), aliri (Esperanto), üle tulema (Estonian), venir (French), έρχομαι (érchomai) (Greek), 遣って来る (yatte kuru) (Japanese), užeiti (Lithuanian), подскочить (podskočitʹ) [imperfective] (Russian), подъехать (podʺjexatʹ) [perfective] (Russian)

 4. (dated, slang, transitive) To deceive or get the better of; overreach.
 Tags: dated, slang, transitive